Stephen Ambrose is the best selling author who served as historical

 For availability and more information click on this link.

-For a large image of the cover click on the cover art
+For a large image of the cover click on the cover art to the right.

 by Stephen E. Ambrose